Last Updated on

 It’s common to feel overwhelmed by child custody negotiations.
 You probably have a very strong sense of what you want from the arrangement.
 When this ideal conflicts with your spouse’s wishes, things can get messy very quickly.

 Even if you and your spouse come to an agreement about custody without needing a judge’s mandate, you’ll still need to present the arrangement in court.
 A judge will review the facts of the case and make a ruling.
-The judge’s job is to rule in the child’s best interests.
+The judge’s job is to rule in the child’s interests.
 In most cases, an agreed-upon custody arrangement will also be acceptable to the judge.

 Divorce lawyers are an imperative part of custody negotiations.
 They review the facts of your case, put together evidence, and advocate for your position.
 They also head the negotiation process with your spouse’s attorney.
 Not only that, but they make sure all necessary paperwork is filed at the appropriate venues in the appropriate lengths of time.
 All the complicated bureaucracy involved in a custody arrangement is handled by your attorney.